Anna Marie Roos: Martin Folkes and the 18th-century Royal Society

-Roos's Martin Folkes (1690–1754): Newtonian, Antiquary, Connoisseur (Oxford University Press, 2021) provided the first comprehensive biography of Newton's successor as president of the Royal Society.
-The study examined Folkes's contributions to Newtonian science, numismatics, and antiquarianism, illuminating the intellectual culture of the early Georgian Royal Society.
-Roos demonstrate the intellectual and social ties between the Society of Antiquaries and the Royal Society, demonstrating how antiquarianism and natural philosophy mutually influenced each other intellectually.
+Roos's Martin Folkes (1690–1754): Newtonian, Antiquary, Connoisseur (Oxford University Press, 2021) provided the first comprehensive biography of the only simultaneous president of the Royal Society and the Society of Antiquaries of London.
+The study examined Folkes's contributions to Newtonian science, numismatics, and antiquarianism, illuminating the intellectual culture of the early Georgian Royal Society in which antiquarianism and natural philosophy mutually influenced each other intellectually.

 Her edition of Folkes's Grand Tour travel diary, Taking Newton On Tour (Boydell and Brewer with the Hakluyt Society, 2025), reveals how natural philosophical networks operated across Europe in the early eighteenth century, as well as the development of the ‘Scientific Grand Tour’ and scientific diplomacy.